catleeball/LING_573_ND/README.md

 NOTE: Our `D4_run_evaluate.sh` script takes a long time to run, as it runs our model on all evaluation sets (dev and test).
 If you would like to run **just the evaluation set of the adaptation task**, comment out lines 26-70.

 Furthermore, because the ensemble model takes predictions from 2 base models as input, our pre-saved base model predictions can be found under their respective folders in `outputs/`.
 There are comments in `D4_run_evaluate.sh` indicating what lines can be commented out to use these pre-saved predictions as input to the ensemble model.

+This script also evaluates `dabagyan/sand-roberta-sarcasm-model`, which is the roberta-sarcasm-model finetuned on the SAND data, on all 4 evaluation sets as well.

 ### Running modularly:
 #### Data Pre-processing